HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install_vss_writer.md

 ### Additional Info: PowerShell operations for command-line configuration

 To create an user account on the command-line the following PowerShell commands might be helpful.
+This method only works for local uses.

+Note: In case you are running a server which is also an AD Domain Controller no local user management is available and the user would need to be a domain user.

+### Permissions

+The user can be either part of the local Administrators group or can configured as a Veeam Backup Admin.
+Both configurations have been successfully deployed.

+### Example

+The following command shows how to create a local admin user.

 ```
 New-LocalUser -Name notes -Description "Notes Veeam integration user"